cougz/ovh-techlabs-workbooks/README.md

 ## Support

-This is a community-supported project.
+This project is maintained by the OVHcloud TechLabs team.
 For questions and issues:
 - Create an issue in this repository
 - Check existing documentation
 - Review closed issues for solutions
+- Contact the TechLabs team for workshop-related inquiries

-## Disclaimer
+## About TechLabs

-This repository is not an official OVHcloud product and is maintained by the community for educational purposes.
+OVHcloud TechLabs is an official educational program that provides hands-on workshops and learning materials for cloud technologies.
+These workbooks are designed to support TechLabs events and self-paced learning.